Airbus confirms $9.4 billion AirAsia order

 In September, industry sources said AirAsia and Airbus were closing in on an expanded deal for 100 aircraft.

-Economic growth, urbanisation and rising disposable incomes are spurring rapid passenger growth among Asian low-cost carriers, helping to shield Airbus and its rival Boeing from the malaise gripping developed economies.
+Economic growth, urbanization and rising disposable incomes are spurring rapid passenger growth among Asian low-cost carriers, helping to shield Airbus and its rival Boeing from the malaise gripping developed economies.

 (Reporting by Isla Binnie in Wales, Natalie Huet in London and James Regan in Paris; Editing by Elaine Hardcastle)